turingschool/front-end-curriculum/lessons/module-1/foundations-js-2.md

   - are bad practice

 The good news is all you have to do to avoid this is to always remember to use the `var` keyword!

+### Additional Practice

+* [JavaScript Playground](http://frontend.turing.io/lessons/module-1/javascript-playground.html) let's you experiment more with these concepts.